 Maine CDC Coronavirus Update

-Maine CDC says the state has 30 Confirmed Cases, 13 Presumptive Positive Cases and 1,670 Negative Tests as of 12 pm, March 18.
+For comparison, the numbers from Thursday, March 18, from the Maine CDC were 30 Confirmed Cases, 13 Presumptive Positive Cases and 1,670 Negative Tests as of 12 pm, March 18.

-The Maine CDC is preparing for the potential spread in Maine of the respiratory illness called COVID-19, caused by a novel (new) coronavirus.
+Maine Gov. Janet Mills has issued an Executive Order mandating that all bars and restaurants suspend dine-in service until Midnight on March 31st.
+The order also bans gatherings of more than 10 people.
+Dr. Jennifer Russell, New Brunswick's Chief Medical Officer of Health, says three more people have tested positive for COVID-19 in the province, bringing the total number to 11.
+Dr. Russell reiterated the need for people to engage in social distancing practices to help slow the spread of the viral disease.

-We urge Maine people to practice good hand hygiene, cover coughs and sneezes, and stay home if you are sick.
+Closure of the U.S-Canada border will begin in earnest today as the two countries work out the details of banning non-essential travel.
+Prime Minister Trudeau and President Trump announced the ban Wednesday, intended to help curtail the rapid spread of COVID-19 without disrupting the flow of goods and services on which Canadians and Americans depend.
+But details are still being worked out, including exactly when the ban is to go into effect and how border agents are to distinguish between essential and non-essential travelers.

 |Maine COVID-19 Testing Data